Edit on GitHub

 Sharing Experiments

-See the video below for how it all works using the DVC Extension for VS Code, or keep reading to go deeper.
+See the video below for how to share experiments using the DVC Extension for VS Code, or keep reading to go deeper.

 By clicking play, you agree to YouTube's Privacy Policy and Terms of Service